 Val Kilmer is one of the most prolific actors of his generation.
-From his more recent work as a career military officer in David Mamet’s Spartan, back through his work with Oliver Stone in The Doors and Michael Mann in Heat, to his early work in Top Gun, Kilmer has worked with many of film’s most respected directors and actors.
+From his work as a career military officer in David Mamet’s Spartan, through his work with Oliver Stone in The Doors and Michael Mann in Heat, to his early work in Top Gun, Kilmer has worked with many of film’s most respected directors and actors.

 The youngest student ever admitted to the drama department at Juilliard, Kilmer made his feature debut in the comedy Top Secret!, which he followed up with Real Genius and his breakout role as the Iceman in Tony Scott’s Top Gun, opposite Tom Cruise.

 Other memorable roles include Jim Morrison in Oliver Stone’s The Doors, the title character in Batman Forever, Doc Holliday in Tombstone and Simon Templar in The Saint.
 His other starring roles include Michael Mann’s Heat, with Robert De Niro and Al Pacino;True Romance, directed by Tony Scott; Ron Howard’s Willow; At First Sight; and Thunderheart.